 Identity Theft and Security

-All of your personal and credit card information is collected using SSL (Secure Socket Layer) Protocol, which encrypts your information and allows that information to be securely transferred to Boat Ed.
-The SSL Certificate that protects the Boat Ed site ensures that your identity is authenticated and that any and all information you enter on our website is private.
+All of your personal and credit card information is collected using SSL (Secure Socket Layer) Protocol, which encrypts your information and allows that information to be securely transferred to Bowhunter Ed.
+The SSL Certificate that protects the Bowhunter Ed site ensures that your identity is authenticated and that any and all information you enter on our website is private.
 After collection, your information is then stored on our servers at a location designed specifically to ensure that no unauthorized individuals have access to the server or its data.

 Children and Privacy

 Hunter Ed encourages parents and guardians to spend time with their children online, and to be familiar with the sites their children visit.
 Hunter Ed fully complies with the Federal Trade Commission's COPPA Act (Children's Online Privacy Protection Act) and follows state guidelines for compliance for each hunter education course we offer.